HPI-SWA-Teaching/SWT17-Project-16/HTTP-Core.package/HTTP2HeadersFrame.class/README.md

-An HTTP2HeadersFrame represents a HeaderFrame specified in rfc 7540.
+An HTTP2HeadersFrame represents a HeaderFrame specified in RFC 7540.
 It marks the start of an encoded headerblock and contains the first part of it.
-Together with HTTP2ContinuationFrames it serves as Container for header data sent on a http2 connection.
+Together with HTTP2ContinuationFrames it serves as Container for header data sent on an HTTP2 connection.